FullScreenShenanigans/Documentation/Components and Modules.md

 The `GameStartr` class comes with a few built-in components for core engine features, such as `Graphics`, `Maps`, and `Physics`.

-You can implement your own compoents by subclassing `Component`.
+You can implement your own components by subclassing `Component`.

 ```typescript
 import { Component } from "eightbittr/lib/Component";